-Easy Bread Bowl Recipe – Delicious homemade bread bowls made with just 6 simple ingredients!
+Easy homemade bread bowls made with just 6 simple ingredients!
 Golden brown on the outside and soft and fluffy on the inside.
-Nothing better than warm soup inside of a bread bowl!
+Tastes amazing served with warm soup inside.

-I adapted this bread bowl recipe from my french bread recipe and the bread bowls have the same great flavor.
+I adapted this recipe from my famous french bread recipe and the bread bowls have the same great flavor.
 Soft and fluffy on the inside and golden and crispy on the outside.
 And they only need to rise for an hour, too!
-Seriously, these homemade bread bowls are really easy to make…you will be so glad you gave this recipe a try!

 How to make a bread bowl

+Proof the yeast.
 These homemade bread bowls do start with yeast, but don’t be nervous!
 Make sure you have warm water (bath tub temperature around 110°F) and fresh yeast.
 Then add the yeast to the water with the sugar and give it a good stir.
-Cover the bowl with seran wrap and then wait about 5 minutes until it starts to pouf up.
+Cover the bowl with saran wrap and then wait about 5 minutes until it starts to pouf up.
 Once it’s foamy, you’ll know it’s ready.

 - Make sure your water is bath tub temperature!
 You want it around 110°F.